cookiengineer/cookie.engineer/weblog/articles/email-with-postfix-and-dovecot.md

 - name: E-Mail with Postfix and Dovecot
 - tags: server, email, devops
 - type: legacy
+- crux: A How-To Guide on how to configure Postfix and Dovecot for a self-hosted server.
 ===

 Today I was setting up an E-Mail server for one of my projects, and I figured